Mason Affair: The 1966 election

-Mason's exit from parliament was exacerbated further after Kirk farewelled Mason in just three scant sentences and failing to mention his huge contribution to law reform, in what many saw as a less-than-gracious speech.
-This contrasted starkly from the more courteous and considerate tributes he received from the other side of the house, particularly from Prime Minister Keith Holyoake and National MP Ernest Aderman.
+Mason's exit from parliament was exacerbated further after Kirk farewelled Mason in just three scant sentences, failing to mention his huge contribution to law reform, in what many saw as a less-than-gracious speech.
+This contrasted starkly from the more courteous and considerate tributes that Mason received from the other side of the house, particularly from Prime Minister Keith Holyoake and National MP Ernest Aderman.